Pipcy/Pipcy/README.md

 I am a college undergrad studying Computer Engineering who also likes to explore and work on cool project on my own time😆!
 Read more about me on [here](https://pippipi.com).

-### Welcome to my Github page!
-In here, you will find:
+### Welcome to my GitHub page!
+Here, you will find:

 - Games I made for Game Jams on itch.io with Unity (you can find my games' playable version [here](https://pipcy.itch.io)).
 - Some iOS and Android apps.
 - Some AI Projects I made in the past.

+- ** Please note, if you're reading this now, the projects under this account are getting old.
+My most recent work that reflects my skills was done in my internship.
+Please refer to [my website](https://pippipi.com) for an up-to-date description of my most recent work.

-Note that most of my code were written during a time chrunch (i.e. Game jam) so some may not have the best formatting :(
+Note that most of my projects were written during a time crunch (i.e. Game Jam) so some may not have the best formatting :(

-If you would like to read about some development details for each project with a more readable format, you're welcome to visit my [website](https://pippipi.com).
+If you would like to read about some development details for each project in a more readable format, you're welcome to visit my [website](https://pippipi.com).

 ### Collaboration?
 You can reach me at: pipcy@proton.me